 However, this requirement of looking own performance in the light of others' is not a one-time event.
 One should make it a part of regular and cyclic activities to successfully utilize the concept.

 One can achieve this by bringing a financial benchmarking balanced scorecard into picture.
 The metrics that are thought to impact the 'competitive position' are selected and followed.
 Values are assigned to these, both as 'target values' and 'actual values'.
 Further, one can get to know about deviations well in time and measures for correction can be adopted.
 Ending it all, setting financial standards be giving a good look at what the other industry players are up to is a must, in case the concerned organization wishes to get ahead of others.

+This is the actual scorecard with Financial Benchmarking Performance Indicators and performance indicators.
 The performance indicators include: stakeholders returns perspective, annual revenue rise, average return on stocks, mean rate of perks, rise in social contribution, expenditure perspective, salary and benefits expenditure, operational expenses, recruitment and training costs: revenue, capital expenses: revenue, financial health assessment perspective, current ratio, inventory turnover, dividend yield increase rate, payout ratio, stock price: net current asset value per share, debt: equity ratio, improvement perspective, increase in recognition, % rise in eps, % increase in surplus funds, drop in instances of mismatch between sources and application of funds.

 How is this book different from 796 other book titles about KPIs on Amazon?

 "Before writing a single line, I formulated some guiding principles, one of them was: "If our clients ask, "How can I find a good KPI for..." - I want this book to provide a perfect answer."